Best Carbon Offsetting Project awarded to Cookstove project in Sudan

 The awards are selected by carbon market industry participants who vote for the projects and companies that they believe are driving change in the world of voluntary carbon finance.

 EcoAct’s Sudan project uses carbon finance to operate the project in the El Fasher area of Sudan.
-The Sudan cleaner cookstoves project is the first registered carbon credit project in Sudan as well as the first to be developed in a conflict zone.
+The Sudan improved cookstoves project is the first registered carbon credit project in Sudan as well as the first to be developed in a conflict zone.

-The low smoke stoves distributed through the project radically improve the health of women and children in Darfur, who are often impacted from breathing in smoke generated by indoor wood cookstove fires.
+The improved stoves distributed through the project radically improve the health of women and children in Darfur, who are often impacted from breathing in smoke generated by indoor wood cookstove fires.
 Low-smoke stoves prevent indoor air pollution, which kills more people every year than malaria, HIV/AIDS, and tuberculosis combined (The Lancet, The Global Burden of Disease Study GBD 2017).
 Women and children are most vulnerable to this risk.

 At the same time, the project reduces carbon emissions that contribute to climate change as well as tackling the impacts of environmental degradation caused by deforestation for wood fuel.
 Many households in Sudan use biomass for cooking and intense conflict for several years has caused damage to native tree cover.